okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/step-up-authentication/main/index.md

 In Okta Classic Engine when a user doesn't have a session, the more restrictive policy is evaluated first.
 If the Okta sign-on policy is more restrictive, then that is evaluated first.
 Otherwise, the application sign-on policy is evaluated.
 When an ACR value is passed in the authorize request and the application sign-on policy is more restrictive, the application sign-on policy is evaluated.
 If it isn’t more restrictive, then the `acr_values` parameter in the request is evaluated.
 When a user already has a session, the application sign-on policy is always applied first.
 Then, if the application sign-on policy requirements are satisfied, the `acr_values` parameter in the request is evaluated.

 In both Identity Engine and Classic Engine, if the user has a session, the previously satisfied authenticators are considered before prompting for factors that are required by the `acr_values` parameter in the request.

-In both Identity Engine and Classic Engine, if the user is unable to satisfy the level of assurance, Okta returns an error to the callback endpoint.
+Additionally, if the user is unable to satisfy the level of assurance, Okta returns an [error](https://openid.net/specs/openid-connect-unmet-authentication-requirements-1_0.html) (`error=unmet_authentication_requirements`) to the callback endpoint.

 ### Factor enrollment